-Chest wall is common location for keloids.
-Chest wall keloids may be triggered by wounding of the skin, acne and other skin infections or surgery.
+Chest wall is the most common location for development of keloids.
+The triggering factor is often wounding of the skin, acne and other skin infections or surgery.
 The keloid shown below was triggered by a minor wounding of the skin from a sharp object injuring the skin.
-Surgery does not play a role in treating these keloids and indeed results in worsening of these keloids.
-Best treatment options for these keloids are steroid or chemotherapy injections or cryotherapy.
-In the case depicted below, the original keloid was removed by surgery, which not only did not help the patient, but it caused formation of a much larger keloid at the site of surgery.
+Surgery always results in worsening of the chest lesions.
+Best treatment option for cases like this are Steroid or chemotherapy injections and cryotherapy.
+In the case depicted below, the original lesion was removed surgically, which lead to formation of a much larger lesion at the site of surgery.

-The size and shape of chest wall keloids vary from patient to patients.
-Some patients only have one very small keloid in the chest wall; others may have numerous keloid spots on their chest.
+The size and shape of chest wall lesions vary from patient to patients.
+Some patients only have one very small spot on their chest wall; while others may have numerous spots.